Mediteranean · Restaurants · Special Occasion · Steakhouse

 Exchange – Praise beef

-Last Sunday, Chew Steel and I invited Boss Lady, G-Mah and Bobbino to dinner at the Exchange.
+Last Sunday, Chew Steel and I invited Boss Lady, G-Mah and Bobbino to dinner at the Exchange, located in Calgary’s Eau Claire neighbourhood.
 This visit was our fifth time there and hands-down the best.
 I even caught sight of the head chef this time, Eric Um!
 I’m pretty sure I read somewhere that he trained with Duncan Ly, which is a great endorsement.
 Let’s cue up Mystical Magical while I relive our evening.

 The last time we visited, we ordered the Alberta Beef Burger ($22) and the Pasta Garlic and Olive Oil Tagliatelle ($22).
 The burger was sumptuous, two smash-style beef patties with crispy edges and deep, meaty flavour.
 Each bite was hot and juicy, with melted cheese cascading over the patties.
 The thick-cut red tomato was perfectly ripe.
 The brioche bun was light and sweet.
 The fries impressed too, chunky, crispy, with a soft mealy center.
 The burger and fries combo is a winner.
 I would get this again.